Supercurrent Interference in Semiconductor Nanowire Josephson Junctions: Transverse subbands in Josephson Junctions

 where the subscript $i$ is used to denote $x,y$ basis of the position and momentum operators.
 Using Eq.~\ref{eq:Lz},~\ref{eq:x},~\ref{eq:p}, we write the $\hat{L}_z$ operator and using Eq.~\ref{eq:ExLz} we find the expectation of $\hat{L}_z$ as a function of energy.

-We employ the above procedure to label the angular momentum of the Andreev bound states in an SNS junction.
-We fix the chemical potential to give us three occupied $\ell$ subbands ($\ell = 0, \pm 1$).
-The bound state spectrum as a function of the phase difference of the order parameter ($\phi$) is plotted in Fig.~\ref{fig:ABS0Flux}.
-In Fig.~\ref{fig:ABS_label_0Flux} we show the labelling of the states at $\phi = \pi$.
-Next, we turn on an axial magnetic flux through the nanowire.
-The $\ell = \pm 1$ subband states split (Fig.~\ref{fig:ABS01Flux}), and states at $\phi=\pi$ is labelled in Fig.~\ref{fig:ABS_label_01Flux}.
+We employ the above procedure to compute the average angular momentum of the Andreev bound states in an SNS junction.
+The chemical potential is fixed to give us three occupied subbands ($\ell = 0, \pm 1$).
+The average angular momentum of the subbands at $\Phi=0.01$, $\phi = \pi$ is shown in Fig.~\ref{fig:ABS_label_0Flux}.
+Next, we increase the axial magnetic flux through the nanowire to $\Phi=0.03$.
+The $\ell = \pm 1$ subband states further split (Fig.~\ref{fig:ABS3Flux}), and the angular momentum of the subbands is plotted in Fig.~\ref{fig:ABS_label_01Flux} for $\phi=\pi$.
+The zero angular momentum subband ($\ell=0$) has no azimuthal motion, and hence is unaffected by the axial field.
+A non-zero $\langle L_z \rangle$ for the $\ell = 0$ subband (Figs.~\ref{fig:ABS_label_0Flux},~\ref{fig:ABS_label_01Flux}) results from its hybridisation with the nearby $\ell = -1$ subband.
+This consequently decreases the $\langle L_z \rangle$ magnitude for the $\ell = -1$ subband w.r.t. $\ell = +1$.

-In the next section we explain the importance of including only the $\ell = 0$ subbands in the superconducting contacts.
+From Figs.~\ref{fig:ABS_label_0Flux},\ref{fig:ABS_label_01Flux} we infer that each transverse subband is primarily composed of a single angular momentum eigenstate.
+This resemblance to the subband structure of an ideal cylindrical nanowire is the basis for Sec.~\ref{sec:1d_eff}, where we build an effective subband model by including of a fixed number of angular momentum subbands.
+In the next section we explain the importance of including only the zero angular momentum subband in the superconducting contacts.